Fulton Mansion Historical Site

+History

 Joe and Lillian Davidson owned the mansion from 1907 to 1943.
 In 1952 the May family bought the house, planted the palms still in front of the house, and turned the grounds into an RV park.
 Felix and Gladys Boldin bought the property in the early 1960s and continued to run the RV park, selling it in 1969 to the Copelands, who also ran the RV park until Mr. Copeland died in 1974.
 Mrs. Copeland sold the dilapidated house to the state in 1976.

 The mansion was added to the National Register of Historic Places in 1975.
 When the State of Texas purchased the mansion and 2.3 acre it was restored and opened to the public in 1983.
 On January 1, 2008, Fulton Mansion was transferred from the Texas Parks and Wildlife Department to the Texas Historical Commission and is now operated as the Fulton Mansion State Historic Site.
 From early 2013 through the fall of 2015 the house underwent a second, intensive restoration.